 out of the hospital.

 Everyone 6 months and older should get flu vaccines each year.
 Get your child vaccinated by the end of October to protect them throughout flu season, which can last until the end of May.
-Everyone 5 years and older are eligible to receive COVID-19 vaccinations.
+Everyone 6 months and older also should receive COVID-19 vaccinations.